Caring for starter plants (plug plants)

-Water the plugs so they are just moist.
+Water the starter plants so they are just moist.
 Too wet and the roots could pull apart, too dry and the plant could break due to brittleness.
-Fill a small pot or seed tray with good potting compost and make a hole roughly the same size as the plug casing for each plant.
-Gently pinch the bottom of the plug and push up from the bottom with a dibber or pencil to remove it.
+Fill a small pot or seed tray with good potting compost and make a hole roughly the same size as the starter plant casing for each plant.
+Gently pinch the bottom of the starter plant and push up from the bottom with a dibber or pencil to remove it.
 Holding the leaves (not the stem), transfer the plant to its new home, ensuring the stem is at the same level in the compost as it was before.

 Water well by sitting the newly potted plants in a tray of water for 10 minutes and then allowing any excess water to drain away.
 Do not allow them to dry out subsequently but beware overwatering, which can be just as fatal!
 Keep in a cool, well-lit area out of direct sunlight (a greenhouse or cool conservatory is ideal).
 Too warm a temperature will encourage weak, leggy growth.
 Apply liquid fertiliser after 2 weeks.